davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Jan 8: Went to Brighton Beach and Coney Island with Debbie D.

-Jan 9: Went to 10th Street Bahs with Kirstin.
+Jan 9: Went to 10th Street Baths with Kirstin.

 Jan 10: Drinks with Alison and Iris.
 Brother Reverend at Black Betty.